da-ma-dm/dementia-subtyping/README.md

-# AD_subtyping
+# FTP Subtyping
-Extract  subtyping of neurodegeneration patterns for AD from Neuroimge-Derived  features
+Extract subtyping of neurodegeneration patterns for FTD from Neuroimge-Derived features